 Then aaaahh, you hear the ubiquitous bandoneon coming from the music store door,

-While the cartoneros on the corner work on today’s garbage.
+While the cartoneros on the corner work on sorting today’s garbage.

 You stop at your favorite café with its black-and-white tiled floor to get a café con leche and buttery medialunas.